Setting up an external connection to a Matillion database

 Follow these steps to configure your database.

-- Once you have established a connection, issue the following into your terminal to indicate you are now logged in with administrator privileges (root):
+2. Run the following command to indicate you are now logged in with administrator privileges (root):

 sudo -i